code-review-checklists/java-concurrency/README.md

 This item equally applies to scheduling one-shot and recurrent delayed actions, there are methods for both scenarios in `ScheduledExecutorService`.

+Be cautious, however, about scheduling tasks with affinity to system time or UTC time (e. g. beginning of each hour) using `ScheduledThreadPoolExecutor`: it can experience [unbounded clock drift](#external-interaction-schedule).

 ### Parallel Streams

 <a name="justify-parallel-stream-use"></a>